Esophageal and Airway Treatment Team

 Pediatric Anesthesiology

-Dr. Munoz is the anesthesia director for the Esophageal and Airway Treatment Program at Johns Hopkins All Children’s.
+Dr. Munoz is the anesthesia director for the Esophageal and Airway Treatment Program at Johns Hopkins All Children’s, where he has helped to enhance the program’s multidisciplinary care and development of anesthesia intraoperative protocols.
 He joined the hospital staff in 2022.
-He was previously an anesthesiologist at Boston Children’s Hospital, and assistant professor of Anesthesia at Harvard Medical School.
-Dr. Munoz has published numerous peer-reviewed articles and has given many talks internationally, nationally and regionally.
+He was previously an anesthesiologist at Boston Children’s Hospital, where he was part of the esophageal and airway treatment team, and assistant professor of Anesthesia at Harvard Medical School.
+At Boston Children’s, he worked with general surgeons to develop the technique of continuous intraoperative bronchoscopy, and developed a negative pressure test that allows surgeons to evaluate how well a patient’s airway has been repaired.

 View Carlos Munoz’s Bio